John H. Milde

 In his later life, John moved to Costa Rica and helped with the care of a homeless shelter started by friends.
 While in Costa Rica, John created one of his most intricate art projects, The Shell Project, which took over two years to make.
 The work yielded a collage of shells weighing almost 500 pounds and was framed by Buddha Bamboo grown by a friend.

-John won many awards and exhibited in contemporary art museums in Oregon, Louisiana, and San Francisco.
+John won many awards and exhibited in contemporary art museums in Oregon, Los Angeles, and San Francisco.

 John passed away in Costa Rica on May 11, 2014.
 His spirit is very much at the Goldmark Cultural Center, inspiring all who enter to great art and humanity.